enspiral-cherubi/sparks/outline.md

-- bunch of little nodes in triplets of 3.
-- each pair has a unique color.
-- there are 10 triplets.
 - each node has a randomly generated vector.
 - there is a link between each node.
 - for each link, there is an audioNode.